-Knowing how to manage the accommodation process related to an individual’s code-defined disability, can be a day-to-day challenge for employers and service providers, alike.
-Join us as we discuss the legal obligations and best practices to keep in mind as it relates to disability management.
+Knowing how to manage the accommodation process related to an individual’s code-defined disability can be a day-to-day challenge for employers and service providers alike.
+Join us as we discuss the legal obligations and best practices to keep in mind as they relate to disability management.